Norepinephrine releasing agent

 Ephedrine, one of the most well-known selective NRAs.

 A norepinephrine releasing agent (NRA), also known as an adrenergic releasing agent, is a catecholaminergic type of drug that induces the release of norepinephrine (noradrenaline) and epinephrine (adrenaline) from the pre-synaptic neuron into the synapse.
-This in turn leads to increased extracellular concentrations of norepinephrine and epinephrine therefore an increase in adrenergic neurotransmission.
+This in turn leads to increased extracellular concentrations of norepinephrine and epinephrine and therefore an increase in adrenergic neurotransmission.

 A closely related type of drug is a norepinephrine reuptake inhibitor (NRI), for instance reboxetine.
 Another class of drugs that stimulates adrenergic activity is the adrenergic receptor agonist class.

 Uses and examples

 NRAs, frequently as norepinephrine–dopamine releasing agents (NDRAs) rather than as selective NRAs, are used for a variety of clinical indications including the following: